EventStore/documentation/docs/cloud/provision/gcp/README.md

 | Peer Project ID | Project ID |
 | Peer Network ID | VPC network name |

-Expand the `Exchange custom routes` section and enable both `Import` and `Export` options for custom routes.
+**Important**: expand the `Exchange custom routes` section and enable both `Import` and `Export` options for custom routes.
 It will instruct GCP to create routes automatically.

 Here is how our example GCP peering form would look like: